Zouches Manor: Creation

 It came in the hands of the Zouches in 1230, following peace with Brittany.
 Alan la Zouche, then viscount of Rohan, granted his Cambridgeshire lands to Roger la Zouch.
-The Zouches and their successors continued to hold Zouches Manor of the honor of Richmond into the 15th century in socage, rendering two gilt spurs yearly into the 15th century.
+The Zouches and their successors continued to hold Zouches Manor of the honour of Richmond into the 15th century in socage, rendering two gilt spurs yearly into the 15th century.
 After 1500 the tenure was reckoned as knight service.

 Dunmowes Manor

 It later came into ownership by the Docwra family when it was known as Dunmowes Manor.
 There is ambiguity over whether Zouches Manor and Dunmowes Manor are the same or whether the latter was built by the Dockra family in the 16th century on the site of the former.
 The Dockra (or Docwra) family has extensive history in the area.

 Dunmowes Manor took its name from the Norman surname Dunmowe (Saxon 'Dommauua', modern English 'Dunmall').
 The Domesday Book recorded the family as holders of a family seat as Lords of the Manor of Dunmow.
 It is unclear if this is Dunmowes Manor in Fulbourn or the Essex villages 30 miles away at Great Dunmow and Little Dunmow.